rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/welcome.md

 - SQL cache improved performance

 The Normalized Cache in the [Apollo Kotlin main repository](https://github.com/apollographql/apollo-kotlin) will not receive new features - they are added here instead.
-In the future, the main repository Normalized Cache will be deprecated and then removed.
+In the future, the main repository version will be deprecated and then removed.

 ## Use in your project